 Apply for ITP Qualification Recognition now

-If you have electronic copies of the required documentation, evidence from NZQA that your base qualification is equivalent to Level 7 or above on the NZ Qualifications Framework (see above) and have completed the ITPNZ Evidence Document, use this link to upload your documents and apply:
+If you have electronic copies of the required documentation, evidence from NZQA that your base qualification is equivalent to a Bachelors degree at Level 7 or above on the NZ Qualifications Framework (see above) and have completed the ITPNZ Evidence Document, use this link to upload your documents and apply: